 To determine the amount of material needed, measure your child from the base of the neck to the approximate length you want the cape to hang.
 Our friend is about Little Bears size, which is good for the average-sized 4-6 year old, so I knew I needed it to be about 24 inches long.
 I purchased one yard of two different coordinating fabrics.
 You will want to wash, dry, and iron the fabric before beginning.

-Step 1: Place the two fabrics together and fold in half length wise.
-Cut the top of the fabric, as shown in picture, to round the upper outer corner.
+Step 1: Place the two fabrics together and fold in half length-wise.
+Cut the top of the fabric, as shown in the picture, to round the upper outer corner.
 (I’m not sure why the blue piece is folded back for the picture.
 You want to cut both pieces the same.)
 Seriously I just eyeballed this.
 You can do it!

 Measuring down the fold, cut across the bottom to the length you measured on your child.
 Save the scraps as you will use them later.